cilycle/lab1-webServer/README.md

 ## 2. How to Run (Docker - Recommended Method)

 This is the recommended way to run the project for a demo or grading.
-It guarantees a consistent environment and bypasses any local platform (e.g., Windows) issues.

 ### Prerequisites
 1.  **Docker Desktop** must be installed and running.